 In addition to Library purchases, many resources are added to the collection through generous donations from the New Mexico Genealogical Society, Albuquerque Genealogical Society, Hispanic Genealogical Research Center, local chapters of the Daughters of the American Revolution, other lineage societies, and their members.

-A special thanks goes out to teacher Su Hudson and her Yearbook Class at the Public Academy for Performing Arts!
-They recently visited the Genealogy Center, researched their family histories with the help of six experienced genealogists who volunteer at the Genealogy Center, and left us with a copy of their yearbook.
+A special thanks goes out to teacher Su Hudson and her Newspaper Class at the Public Academy for Performing Arts!
+They recently visited spent the day exploring the resources available for genealogy and newspaper research at the Genealogy Center, and left us with copies of their yearbooks.
 We're always excited to receive donations of yearbooks for Albuquerque schools.
 Thank you!

 You'll find historic maps and atlases at the Genealogy Center for the United States and Europe.
 Also available is a program called AniMap, which will let you identify county boundary changes for the United States over time.